Jeremiah Chapter 5

 Jeremiah 5:20 “Declare this in the house of Jacob, and publish it in Judah, saying,”

-That a mighty nation should come and destroy them, and they should be servants in a strange land.
-Or rather the words seem to be an order to declare war against the Jews, and even in their own land; and do not seem to be addressed to the prophet, but to others, seeing the words are in the plural number (see Jer.
+That a mighty nation shall come and destroy them, and they would be servants in a strange land.
+Or rather, the words seem to be an order to declare war against the Jews, in their own land; and do not seem to be addressed to the prophet, but to others, seeing the words are in the plural number (see Jer.
 4:5).

 This is God telling Jeremiah to go and tell Israel and Judah.
 At this time, it is really hard to separate the two.
 Judah is now spoken of as Israel also.